tunalad/nsp/README.md

               All verses in a chapter of a book that match a pattern
 ```
 ## Notes
+- All books are in latin
 - The Bible was obtained via a data scraper I've written (found in `src`), so there might be some mistakes in the text.
-- All books are named with their English titles.
-This is primarily because not many people are willing to set up their keyboards in Cyrillic.
-I might write Serbian titles in Latin later.
-- The `src` directory contains source code for scraping from BibleGateway.

 ## Install
 Install `nsp` by running: